 Who is it for?
 Meant for people who need extra cushioning and support in an everyday walking shoe.
-It helps to reduce overpronation and accommodates flat feet.
+It assists in reducing overpronation and it's able to accommodate flat feet.

 Buy this shoe if your feet tend to roll inwards and your footwear wears out faster on the inner side.
 You can learn more about this condition in our guide on pronation.

 Don’t buy this shoe if you have strong ankles, normal arches, and no discomfort when walking.
 In this case, see neutral walking shoes.

 How we tested Skechers Arch Fit